KilleTom/RxNetworkClientDemo/README.md

 # RxNetworkClientDemo
-Monitor Android Network Links and State Change  and this client used the Rxjava2 to Monitor network change.
+Monitor Android Network Links and State Change and this used the Rxjava2 to Monitor network change.
 This client just monitor Android Network Links and State Change，you can use this to build your Tools!
 ## How to use?
 ### Init